 Best Tips for Success

-• Simmer just until soft when poked with a fork—you don’t want to overcook it and have it turn into applesauce.
+• Simmer just until soft when poked with a fork—you don’t want to overcook the apples and end up with applesauce.

-• Add an optional spice if desired for more flavor.
+• Add an optional ingredients (cinnamon, ginger, or raisins) if desired for more flavor.

-• Use water as the liquid to make these without the natural sugars in the apple cider and juice.
+• Use water as the liquid to make these without the natural sugars in the apple cider or juice.

 I’d love to hear your feedback if you try this recipe, so please comment below to share!